shashwat-shukla-coder/SummaryCodex/README.md

-# 📝 SummaryCodex – Your Smart Note Assistant   Deployed at → [CLICK ME](https://notecodex-backend.onrender.com/)
+# 📝 SummaryCodex – Your Smart Note Assistant   Deployed at → [CLICK](https://notecodex-backend.onrender.com/)
 A full-stack note management application built with the MERN stack (MongoDB, Express, React, Node.js) and extended with a Flask-based summarization API to enhance productivity.

 ## 🚀 Features